 Mutual funds are a conglomerate of stocks held in a fund.
 Individual stocks would be beneficial if you and your spouse have similar investment principles and want to be able to choose specific companies and have a bit more control of your portfolio.

 Mutual funds are more streamlined in the sense that you have easy diversification and multiple stocks purchased at once.
 Purchasing individual stocks can sometimes come with a higher risk and higher reward, so mutual funds could be a good place to start if you’re looking for a lower risk, diverse long-term investment.
+If you’re new to investing, then having a diversified portfolio is crucial.

 As always, if you are serious about pursuing investing, it is worth seeking out a financial advisor who can steer you and your partner in the right direction.
 As you become more well-versed in investments, you could always change your strategy to be more or less risky, and an expert can help you along the way.